 Some introductory data

-According to Statista, Brazil had 149 million internet users at the end of 2017, with the number bound to increase in the coming years.
+According to Statista, Brazil had 149 million internet users at the end of 2017, with the number bound to increase over the coming years.
 Globally, only China, India, and the US have more internet users than Brazil.
-It is also the world’s 8th largest economy, so it definitely makes sense for your business to try and localize your content for this market, especially if you see visitors from Brazil on your English-only website in Analytics already.
+It is also the world’s 8th largest economy, so it definitely makes sense for you to try and localize your business’s content for this market, especially if you are already seeing visitors from Brazil on your English-only website in Analytics.

-All in all, Portuguese is a global language, with a lot of potential and little online content available online.
-Brazil, with its 149 million internet users is a huge audience and maybe you already know that some of them might be interested in your product or services.
-It only makes sense for you to decide to fill that void and reach your audience in Brazil.
+All in all, Portuguese is a global language, with a lot of potential and little online content available.
+Brazil, with its 149 million internet users, is a huge audience, and maybe you already know that some of its members might be interested in your product or services.
+The only sensible move for you is to decide to fill that void and reach your audience in Brazil.
 What should you keep in mind?

 #1.
 Speak Brazilian Portuguese!

 As was concluded in a Common Sense Advisory survey, which also included Brazil, 72,4% of consumers surveyed were more likely to buy products in their native language.